QUESTIONS AND ANSWERS

 It would be possible to make them wide enough with the right dies to cover the full wing but some one that is an artist would need to make the smooth part that is the leading edge of the wing and then rivet the ribbed skins to it to form a complete wing skin.

 I can make some up if you can let me know the sizes.
-They take a long time to make. the best solution is probably to take an old wing apart.
+They take a long time to make.
+The best solution is probably to take an old wing apart.

 Bill Lawson N6201K